 - Our Moulin Rouge guide

-- If you want a guidebook, we recommend Rick Steves Paris and Lonely Planet Paris
+- If you’d like a guidebook, we recommend Rick Steves Paris and Lonely Planet Paris

-And that’s our guide to the perfect weekend in Paris!
-We’d love to hear how your trip goes.
-If you have any questions or suggestions, let us know in the comments below.
+And that’s our guide to a weekend in Paris.
+We’d love to hear how your trip goes, so if you have any questions or suggestions, let us know in the comments below.

 Freddie says